The michelada is a spicy Mexican beer cocktail made with tomato juice, lime, and hot sauce! Light and refreshing, it’s got a salty, spiced rim.

 The magic of salsa juice

-Many versions of the michelada use tomato juice or even clamato juice.
+Many versions of the michelada use tomato juice or even clamato juice (also used in a Caesar).
 For our rendition, we used salsa juice!
 What’s that?
 Just place a few spoonfuls of salsa in a strainer and strain out the juice!
 You get a bit more flavor than just straight tomato juice.
 Of course: if tomato juice is easier for you, feel free to use that instead.

 Our inspiration?
 The blender salsa recipe in our cookbook (Pretty Simple Cooking) had input from a chef at a traditional Mexican taquería in Miami called Taquiza.
 The recipe calls for letting the salsa sit in the fridge to let the flavors meld, then strain out the juice the accumulates.
 The chef at Taquiza told us this “salsa juice” is perfectly delicious and you can save it for making a michelada.
 After trying it ourselves, we were sold!